azayarni/nodesocket/README.md

 $ sails lift
 ```

 That's it.
-Then just go to http://localhost:1337/ and enjoy the show
+Then just go to (http://localhost:1337/) and enjoy the show: open two different windows to see the magic of the socket communication.